Welcome to your “2-Minute Money Manager,” a short video feature answering money questions submitted by readers and viewers.

 Got a question of your own?
-Scroll down past the transcript.
+Scroll down past the transcript to find out how to submit it.

 Don’t want to watch?
 Here’s what I said in the video